scilus/scil-documentation/source/our_tools/flows.rst

 Requirements
 ************

-* For this test, there is a necessity that you have a nextflow version between 19.04.2 and 21.12.1, the various git flows cloned (tractoflow, rbx_flow, tractometry_flow) and have a container installed.
+* For this test, there is a necessity that you have a Nextflow version between 19.04.2 and 21.12.1, the various git flows cloned (tractoflow, rbx_flow, tractometry_flow) and have a container installed.
 * For Nextflow and tractoflow you can check the `installation guide <https://tractoflow-documentation.readthedocs.io/en/latest/installation/install.html>`_ from the tractoflow documentation.
 Otherwise, the installation of Nextflow is also presented `here <https://scil-documentation.readthedocs.io/en/latest/intro_to/explore_nextflow.html#installation>`_.
-* To `git clone <https://scil-documentation.readthedocs.io/en/latest/intro_to/explore_git.html#summary-of-git-commands>`_ the differents flow you can follow those link:
+* To `git clone <https://scil-documentation.readthedocs.io/en/latest/intro_to/explore_git.html#summary-of-git-commands>`_ the different flows you can follow these links:

    - `tractoflow <https://github.com/scilus/tractoflow>`_
    - `rbx_flow <https://github.com/scilus/rbx_flow>`_